protyposis/Spectaculum/README.md

 `ShaderProgram` or almost always a `TextureShaderProgram`, and the `ShaderEffect`.
 The `ShaderEffect` implements the `initShaderProgram()` method and initializes the `ShaderProgram` with a shader file (or string) and sets up optional parameters.
-Examples simple effects are the `SimpleToonEffect` (most basic effect without parameters) and `ContrastBrightnessAdjustmentEffect` (basic effect with parameters).
+Simple example effects are the `SimpleToonEffect` (most basic effect without parameters) and `ContrastBrightnessAdjustmentEffect` (basic effect with parameters).
+The demo code also contains an example called `ColorFilterEffect`.

 Parameters can be added in the constructor or `initShaderProgram()`, depending on the use case.
 A user of the effect can query the parameters at runtime and change them dynamically.
 For example,